• Skip to primary navigation

 Notes

-*If your 1:1 gluten-free flour blend doesn’t contain xanthan gum, add 1/4 tsp to your dumpling flour mixture.
+Xanthan Gum: If your 1:1 gluten-free flour blend doesn’t contain xanthan gum, add 1/4 tsp of it.

-This recipe makes 4 servings.
-For larger families or family’s with larger appetites, double the recipe.
+This recipe makes 6 servings.
+For larger families or families with larger appetites, double the recipe (or at least double the dumplings recipe).

 Nutrition